mdlerch/git_for_jsm/slides/script2.md

 - After making "enough" changes, then I USE git
 - I have to commit my changes to create a new snapshot, a new entry in the history
-- After, my local repository has a new commit in it's history so I need to PUSH that up to github
+- Now that I have a new commit in the repository on my computer, I need to PUSH that up to github
 - That way John can now see and obtain my changes, at his convenience
-- He will then pull those new commits from my repository into his repository
+- He will then PULL those new commits from my repository into his repository

 Why is this better than dropbox or google drive?
 ------------------------------------------------

 - The healthy skeptic will ask now why is this better than dropbox or google drive
 - With those services, everything is automatically uploaded and propagated.
+- With git I have to manually do that part
 - Well, it's convenient to have this nice labeled history
 - to be able to click and see how the files have changed
 - what your files looked like a while ago, revert to an older version, etc